Pope Benedict XVI, Sacramentum Caritatis (35)

 Dr. William Mahrt, President, CMAA

 No cathedral and no parish need be without sacred music.
 The liturgy is worth every effort to reach for the ideal.
-To this end, the CMAA is the sponsor of the Sacred Music Colloquium, the Chant Intensive program, and many other events.
+To this end, the CMAA is the sponsor of the Sacred Music Colloquium, the Winter Sacred Music, Chant Intensive and other Summer programs, as well as many other events.

 Your annual membership makes this work possible.